stefanzweifel/sidecar-browsershot/README.md

 ./vendor/bin/testbench sidecar:configure
 ```

 After finishing the Sidecar setup process, you will have received a couple of `SIDECAR_*` environment variables.
-Add these credentials to `testbench.yaml` and `.env`.
+Add these credentials to `.env`.

 Now we can deploy our local `BrowsershotFunction` to AWS Lambda.
 Run the following command in your terminal, before executing the testsuite.